 The ability to write down what has happened in the past is uniquely human.
 Until the current digital age, the majority of history was recorded with ink and paper.
 As historical documents get older and older, organizations are working to preserve them.

-Paper documents are a vital element of human history, with origins that can be traced back to the some of the earliest civilizations.
+Paper documents are a vital element of human history, with origins that can be traced back to some of the earliest civilizations.
 As such, prolonging their lifespan is of great importance.
 Playing a large role in the continued preservation of documents is the Smithsonian Institution Archives (SIA).
 According to the SIA, environmental factors, including temperature, humidity, light, and air quality, are recognized agents of deterioration known to negatively impact the integrity of paper documentation.
 Therefore, maintaining the environment in which they reside is a fundamental aspect of preservation.
 But a true understanding of how paper interacts with its environment is critical to ensuring its appearance and longevity.

 How Temperature and Humidity Effect Paper

 One of the biggest culprits of paper deterioration is temperature.
 Heat incites accelerated deterioration, which doubles when the temperature rises by 18°F (10°C).
 And whether high or low, humidity is another ruinous foe.
 High relative humidity provides the moisture necessary to initiate harmful chemical reactions in materials.
-Further, in combination with high temperature, mold growth and insect activity may occur.
+Further, in combination with high temperatures, mold growth, and insect activity may occur.
 Low relative humidity, on the other hand, which primarily occurs during the winter months within centrally heated buildings, can lead to desiccation and embrittlement of some materials.

 According to the Northeast Document Conservation Center, archival materials are hygroscopic in nature—readily absorbing moisture from the air and releasing it.
 As diurnal and seasonal temperature and humidity changes cause materials to expand and contract, rapid deterioration and visible damage such as cockling paper, flaking ink, warped book covers, and cracked emulsion on photographs can occur.